Logo for the Palm Tree source that created the website identyfing palm tree types, pictures and palm care advice

 (Pictures 1-1)

-True Date Palm
+Date Palm Pictures

 A rough textured slender trunk and feathery, widespreading canopy characterize the Date Palm Tree.
 The gray-green head of leaves is ascending in the center and downcurving towards the outside, giving a stiff formal appearance.
 Offshoots may appear at ground level or on the trunk.